-Can help parents identify any potential concern before it becomes an obstacle to the child’s development.
-If additional help is needed, the PAT staff provides referrals.
-The screenings can be done during home visits or on parent request; children are screened for hearing, vision, language, motor skills, intellectual and social development.
+Screenings can help parents identify any potential concerns before they become an obstacle to a child's development.
+If additional help is needed, PAT staff will provide referrals to the appropriate resource.
+Screens can be done during home visits or per parent request.
+Children are screened for hearing, vision, language, motor skills, intellectual and social development.
 If you have a concern about your child's development and would like your child to receive a developmental screening, contact Carol Vawter at 913-856-3035.

-For parents and children are offered at the PAT Play Center at Nike Elementary, 19500 S Gardner Rd.
-Come to the back of the school to park.
-Inside the white picket fence where the PAT playground is located is the Play Center door.
+Playgroups are offered at the PAT playroom at Nike Elementary, 19500 S. Gardner Rd.
+Park in the back school parking lot.
+There is a play area with a white fence.
+Come inside the fence and the playroom is the second door.
 Playgroups are a wonderful time for children to have opportunities to practice their social and emotional skills.
-Parents follow their child’s lead in play and meet other parents with your children.
+Parents follow their child's lead in play and meet other parents with your children.
 See the Calendar of Events for specific times and dates under PAT RESOURCES.

 IF USD 231 CANCELS SCHOOL DUE TO INCLEMENT WEATHER, ALL PAT PLAYGROUPS AND GROUP MEETINGS WELL BE CANCELLED.